-- to delineate best practices to ensure that, should any part of the SOTA mechanism of a vehicle be attacked, an attacker must compromise two or more modules to breach the SOTA mechanism.
+- to delineate guidelines to ensure that, when any part of the SOTA mechanism of a vehicle is attacked, an attacker has to compromise two or more modules to breach the SOTA mechanism.

 4. Threat model and attack strategies

 The overarching goal of Uptane is to provide a system that is resilient in the face of various types of compromise.
-In this section, we describe the goals an attacker may have (Section 4.1) and the capabilities they may have or could develop (Section 4.2).
+In this section, we describe the goals an attacker could have (Section 4.1) and the capabilities they could have or could develop (Section 4.2).
 We then describe and classify types of attacks on the system according to the attacker’s goals (Section 4.3).

 4.1.
 Attacker goals

-We assume that attackers may want to achieve one or more of the following goals, in increasing order of severity:
+We assume that attackers could want to achieve one or more of the following goals, in increasing order of severity:

 4.2.
 Attacker capabilities

 Uptane is designed with resilience to compromise in mind.
-We assume that attackers may develop one or more of the following capabilities:
+We assume that attackers could develop one or more of the following capabilities:

 - Intercept and modify network traffic (i.e., perform man-in-the-middle attacks).
-This capability may be developed in two domains:
+This capability could be developed in two domains:

-- Inside the vehicle, intercepting and modifying traffic on one or more vehicle buses (e.g. via an OBD port or using a compromised ECU as a vector)
+- Inside the vehicle, intercepting and modifying traffic on one or more vehicle buses (e.g., via an OBD port or by using a compromised ECU as a vector).